Personality: Five-factor inventory

-One question that has been posed is why extroverts tend to be happier than introverts.
+One question that has been posed is why extraverts tend to be happier than introverts.
 The two types of explanations that attempt to account for this difference are instrumental theories and temperamental theories.
 The instrumental theory suggests that extraverts end up making choices that place them in more positive situations and they also react more strongly than introverts to positive situations.
 The temperamental theory suggests that extroverts have a disposition that generally leads them to experience a higher degree of positive affect.
 In their study of extraversion, Lucas and Baird found no statistically significant support for the instrumental theory but did, however, find that extraverts generally experience a higher level of positive affect.

 Research has been done to uncover some of the mediators that are responsible for the correlation between extraversion and happiness.
 Self-esteem and self-efficacy are two such mediators.

 Self-efficacy is one's belief about abilities to perform up to personal standards, the ability to produce desired results, and the feeling of having some ability to make important life decisions.
 Self-efficacy has been found to be related to the personality traits of extraversion and subjective well-being.

 Self-efficacy, however, only partially mediates the relationship between extraversion (and neuroticism) and subjective happiness.
 This implies that there are most likely other factors that mediate the relationship between subjective happiness and personality traits.
 Self-esteem maybe another similar factor.
 Individuals with a greater degree of confidence about themselves and their abilities seem to have both higher degrees of subjective well-being and higher levels of extraversion.

 Other research has examined the phenomenon of mood maintenance as another possible mediator.
 Mood maintenance is the ability to maintain one's average level of happiness in the face of an ambiguous situation – meaning a situation that has the potential to engender either positive or negative emotions in different individuals.
 It has been found to be a stronger force in extroverts.
 This means that the happiness levels of extraverted individuals are less susceptible to the influence of external events.
 This finding implies that extraverts' positive moods last longer than those of introverts.